 In time we discover that a particular apprentice cook (all Master Cooks took an apprentice) seems to have a connection with the land of Faery.
 The story focuses on the responses of various people in the village to the apprentice and connects it to their willingness to believe that there is more going on than meets the eye in the village.
 Some people notice a certain goodness, beauty or at times even magic in the village.
 Most see nothing, while a few sense something but are hostile to what they don’t understand.
 A precious few are granted the right to actually go to the land of Faery and explore through the land itself.

 The story has a beauty and depth to it that belies the short and somewhat simple story of a medieval village that honors their Master Cook.
-It pulls one in and creates a desire, in me at least, to such for lands the eye cannot see and the ear cannot hear; lands of beauty and goodness that transform our view of the reality we live in each day.
+It pulls one in and creates a desire, in me at least, to search for lands the eye cannot see and the ear cannot hear; lands of beauty and goodness that transform our view of the reality we live in each day.

-The other story is Farmer Giles of Ham, a hiliarious, mock heroic story of an unfriendly farmer who, through a serious of fateful events is changed from a comfort seeking cowardly man into a knight would eventually claim his own, albeit small, kingdom.
+The other story is Farmer Giles of Ham, a hiliarious, mock heroic story of an unfriendly farmer who, through a serious of fateful events is changed from a comfort seeking cowardly man into a knight who would eventually claim his own, albeit small, kingdom.
 The story is a sort of comedy of errors where chance events and misunderstandings lead to Farmer Giles rise to glory.
 He firsts encounters and drives off, accidentally of course, a giant that was plaguing the land.
 Later, when a dragon begins to menace the land, who to do the villagers turn to when the kings knights shirk their duty?
 Who else but Farmer Giles?
 Forced to face the beast to maintain his reputation, Giles is saved when he discovers a sword he was given is actually an ancient, magical sword with a high reputation for dragon slaying.
-The dragon, begin an ancient dragon, recoginizes the sword and flees from Farmer Giles.
-Thus begins the transformation of Giles from a farmer into a man with the courage to face down the King and claim his own realm.
+The dragon, begin an ancient dragon, recognize the sword and flees from Farmer Giles.
+Thus begins the transformation of Giles from a less than truly brave farmer into a man with the courage to face down the King and claim his own realm.